 A family vacation to Florida over New Year’s can be a low-cost, beachside adventure with hiking, biking and plenty of attractions.
 The cities and quaint oceanside towns dotting Florida’s Gulf Coast are often overlooked for their warmer weather cousins surrounding Miami and the Keys.
 But there’s still plenty to do in the crisp winter air from South Walton to Panama City Beach to Clearwater Beach, before ringing in the New Year.
-Here are three spots to start your family vacation search for the best places to celebrate the arrival of 2017.
+Here are three spots to start your family vacation search for the best places to celebrate the arrival of the new year.

 Grayton Beach, Beaches of South Walton

 The Beaches of South Walton along 20 miles of Florida’s Panhandle are a mystery to anyone who has not driven Scenic 30A, the meandering route along the Gulf of Mexico.
 Squeaky white quartz sand beach reflects the sky to create the brightest turquoise water north of the Caribbean.
 Grayton Beach is one of 16 distinct communities with its own style of beach cottage, microbrewery and barefoot cafes.
 The protected Grayton Beach State Park surrounds Western Lake, a very rare, freshwater dune lake that draws wildlife into a salt marsh as it feeds into the Gulf.
 Swim or paddle board on one side of the road, then cross the dunes to bird watch, sketch the gnarled pines, or kayak on the shores of the dune lake.

 There’s good hiking and biking for all ages in this flat region, and trails have a variety of surfaces.
 Scenic Highway 30A is a good starting point for your excursion, because it provides access to other bike routes in Topsail Hill Preserve State Park, Grayton Beach State Park, and Point Washington State Forest.